-Year 10 Advanced Chinese (Mandarin) is for students who wish to continue and extend their ability to communicate effectively in Mandarin in speech and writing, as well as acquire awareness of cultural perspectives of the Mandarin speaking communities.
-Topics include public places and facilities, appearance, hobbies, and leisure activities, asking for and giving directions, school subjects and facilities, chores, home life and personalities.
+Year 10 Advanced Chinese is for students who wish to continue and extend their ability to communicate effectively in Chinese (Mandarin), as well as acquire awareness of cultural perspectives of the Chinese speaking communities.

+Topics include school life and daily routine, studies and extra-curricular activities, neighbourhood and community, and healthy lifestyle.